 Mark Fuller has worked on survey and monitoring methods, summaries of raptor population status, raptor food habits, avian habitat use, and the annual movements of birds.

-We partner with federal, state and private individuals and organizations to design and conduct survey and monitoring projects and innovative studies using conventional telemetry (very high frequency) and satellite telemetry.
-Our involvement can include all phases of a given study or the acquisition, management, mapping, and interpretation of data.
+Kirk and the RRC partner with federal and state agencies, international entities, corporations, organizations, and private individuals, to design and conduct survey and monitoring projects.
+We conduct grant/contract-based research, and our involvement can include all or specific phases of a given study.
 Several selected projects and references are described at this website.
 See additional selected references and publications about surveys and use of radio telemetry.